richard-weinhold/pomato/docs/model_formulation.rst

 The flow on a dc line is mapped to the start and endnodes using the :math:`\mathrm{incidence}_{dc,n}`
 parameter and is included in the nodal energy balance.

+Both commercial exchange and flows on dc lines are decision variables.
+This can cause unintended behavior, where the absolute values of flows can be high when only condition is that all flows are balanced.
+Therefore there are small costs associated with both commercial flows and flows on dc lines that are captured as :math:`\mathit{COST\_EX}`.

 Heat-Generation Constraints